jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Baran's network is why our smartphones, websites, Wikipedia, any digital tool connected to the internet empower individuals.
 In the DNA of the interent is a distributed node network that nobody can control or shutdown.
 An individual has the exact same access as any corporation or government.

 That's why the internet is majical.
 Whoever uses it, is automatically empowered.
 It's why Darth Blockbuster was never on the right side of history.
-So let Obi-Wan go!
+So let Le-Marius go!

 _Paul Baran's story was adapted from Walter Isaacson's awesome book_ The Innovators, _Chapter 7._

 # DARTH KING CHARLES

 Although I like to think this has all been pretty convincing.
-I really like Obi-Wan, so I'm going to mention how antagonists may be well intentioned, but they'll never change their mind.
+I really like Le-Marius, so I'm going to mention how antagonists may be well intentioned, but they'll never change their mind.
 Indeed, the problems we're having in our world with no majic has happened before.
 Let's go back the ruling philosophy of the nobles divine right, see how it all worked out for Darth King Charles.

 ## Place in Line